fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

+    You'll update the Program.cs file later in this exercise to demonstrate the use of the new properties and constructors.

 ## Use the new keyword to hide base class methods in derived classes

+Derived classes can extend the behavior of a base class by defining a method that has the same name and signature as a base class method.
+The `new` keyword is used to indicate that the method is intended to hide the base class method.

 In this task, you examine the use of the `new` keyword when extending the behavior of a base class method.
-To demonstrate the effect of the `new` keyword, duplicate the base class's `DisplayAccountInfo` method in the derived classes with and without the `new` keyword, and then use the Program.cs file to observe the results.

 Use the following steps to complete this section of the exercise: